emory-libraries/cor-cm/roles/emorylib_mydumper_s3_backup_restore/README.md

 Role Name
 =========

 This role will perform a mysql dump using the 3rd party tool called mydumper.
-The role will also restore with the myloader tool.
+The backup folder will be pushed to s3 and/or a path on the file system.

 Requirements
 ------------